Directed by: Joel Coen, Ethan Coen || Produced by: Ethan Coen, Joel Coen, Tim Bevan, Eric Fellner

 Running Time: 119 minutes

 Aside from the great jokes and situations that result from this setup, TBL is also a satirical take on classic film noir.
 The film has been called a “sun-drenched noir” or a “daytime noir” by film scholars in reference to the manner in which the plot unfolds.
-Many of the plot-devices found in TBL are the same as those found in classic Hollywood noirs of the ’40’s and ’50’s like Double Indemnity (1944) or The Big Sleep (1946), such as the scenario where the protagonist (Bridges) meets a rich old man (David Huddleston) at his estate where he is informed of a crime that must be solved, or a seductive femme fatale who seduces the hero for her own purposes (Julianne Moore), and the film’s overall narrative structure of a dangerous crime-mystery.
+Many of the plot-devices found in TBL are the same as those found in classic Hollywood noirs of the 1940s-1950s like Double Indemnity (1944) or The Big Sleep (1946); note the scenario where the protagonist (Bridges) meets a rich old man (David Huddleston) at his estate, where he is informed of a crime that must be solved, or a seductive femme fatale who seduces the hero for her own purposes (Julianne Moore), as well as the narrative’s criminal conspiracy structure.

 However, in being a Coen Bros. satirical comedy, and a postclassical story at that, all these various plot-points are executed as gags, and the crime-solving dialogue is full of sarcasm and sardonic humor.
 Whereas most traditional noirs and neo-noirs feature aggressive, take-charge protagonists who drive the plot and seek to solve the mystery at all costs, TBL turns this trope on its head by having its hero, the Dude, be the laziest, most slow-moving son of a bitch imaginable.
 Bridges’ character responds to the urgent crime plot with disinterest and confusion.
 He is barely able to advance the plot on his own, which unfolds due to a series of bizarre chance events and inappropriate aggressive actions on the part of Walter, and instead is left scratching his head as he struggles to comprehend just what the hell’s going on and why he should even care.
 When he does respond with some form of drive or intent, it’s almost always as a last resort out of fear for his own safety, or because an alleged kidnapper drops a ferret in his bathtub while he’s bathing.